sgraham/sgraham.github.io/_posts/2024-12-22-worked-example-of-copy-and-patch-compilation.markdown

 12: ASSIGN
 ```

-Then, the code to copy-and-patch using the snippets we generated looks
+Then, the code to actually do the copy-and-patch compilation using the
-like this:
+snippets we generated looks like this:

 ```c
 load_addr_0("a")    //  0 NAME (lval) 'a'    vstack now [&a             ]